naurffxiv/moddingway/README.md

 * Administration
 * Management

-In addition, you will need to give yourself either the `Administration` or `Management` role in order to properly run all commands.
+In addition, you will need to give yourself either the `Admin` or `Mod` role in order to properly run all commands.

 ### Black Formatter
 Files in this repo will be run through the [Black Formatter](https://black.readthedocs.io/en/stable/).
 To minimize merge conflicts, it is recommended to run this formatter on your code before submitting.
 Most IDEs will have an extension for black, and it is recommended to use those